 And if that is a list that seems too long and heavy for someone so young, there is more to come.
 She is also being approached with film offers and is likely to take up something this year.
 “I have to sometimes curb her enthusiasm because I am unable to find time and energy to accompany her and support her with so many things,” mom Sneha said to me earlier today.

-When my father passed away last year from a sudden illness compounded by horrific medical negligence, he left behind a woman who had been his partner, indeed, his shadow, for 53 years.
+When my father passed away last year from a sudden illness compounded by horrific medical negligence (an awful story, one that had to involve the help of medical malpractice lawyer – you can find out more here), he left behind a woman who had been his partner, indeed, his shadow, for 53 years.
 She could have had the life of her choice but she chose to set her aspirations aside and support him as he made it his life’s mission to protect the rights of workers of the Indian railways.
 When he went away we saw her go from our cheerful, enthusiastic amma to a woman who retreated inward and cocooned herself in her grief.

 She emerged from that one day, a few months ago, and decided she would write the story of her life with him.
 And, for the last six months, she wrote away like her life depended on it, obsessively, almost manically involved in the process, till we worried it would send her on a downward spiral.
 As it turned out, we worried without reason because last month she proudly displayed to us 5 journals full of her memories of the man who she married at sixteen and charted a memorable journey with.